 The program is taught in English.
 You will take three mandatory courses concerning:

 - Working as a clinical professional in different contexts;

 - Critical Analysis of Youth Development: an Ecological Systems Approach

 On top of these courses, every student will write a Master’s Thesis and you will choose an elective course.
 In addition Track 1 includes a (Dutch spoken) internship, whereas Track 2 consists of a Clinical Skills Lab (English spoken) and an extra course on Frontiers in Clinical Child Family and Education studies (which can be chosen as an elective course by students of Track 1).

 Research feeds education

-Our staff members are participating in highly qualified research in the field of education, development and learning.
-(For example research programmes Child and Adolescent Studies and Education and Learning) Aside from their research work, they also teach classes for this Master’s programme.
-This means you will benefit from recent scientific insights into the orthopedagogical field.
-Moreover, as a Master’s student your thesis can contribute to the current research within the programme;
+Your lecturers participate in highly qualified research in the field of parenting, adolescence, education, development, and learning in the research programs Child and Adolescent Studies and Education and Learning.
+This means you will benefit from their most recent scientific insights.
+Moreover, as a Master’s student, your thesis can contribute to the current research within the program concerning projects such as:

 This school offers programs in: